ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 ![](images/modules.png)

-1. Tabs for Toolbox and Page Layout.
-Toolbox is where you select the UI Elements to drop on the TFT Simulation.
+1. Tabs for Ribbon and Page Layout.
+Ribbon is where you select the UI Elements to drop on the TFT Simulation.
 Page Layout tab has icon buttons for aligning UI Elements on a page.

 2. TFT Simulation is where you create your UI.